-Bancorporation Inc. (included as Appendix A to the proxy statement/prospectus, which forms a part of this Registration Statement on Form S-4)
+Bancorporation Inc. (included as Appendix A to the proxy statement/prospectus, which forms a part of this Registration

 3.1 Form of Amended and Restated Certificate of Formation of Veritex Holdings, Inc. (incorporated herein by reference to Exhibit 3.1 to the Registration Statement on Form S-1 of Veritex Holdings, Inc. (Registration No. 333-198484) filed September 22, 2014) Exhibit(1) Description